dunnock/ll-udp-pubsub/slidev/pages/1-motivation.md

 # Teaser

 - What is low latency? 🏎
-- What problems are we trying to resolve? 🐉
+- What problems are we trying to solve? 🐉
 - Deep dive to microseconds level 🐠
+- Discover CPU cache and system scheduler impact 🔬
 - 🦀

 ---